 - Clearly define what you consider to be acceptable and unacceptable behaviour.

-6.2 You may want to ban employees from using social networks altogether.
+6.2 You may want to ban employees from social networks altogether.

-- However, this can be hard to enforce.
+- This can be hard to enforce.
 Even if you block Facebook on company computers, your employees may still access it via their smart phones during working hours.

 - It can make more sense to allow reasonable use.
 For instance, permit employees to access personal social networking accounts during breaks.